radiantmediaplayer/rmp-vast/README.md

 - no support for changes in linearity (likely to cause playback issues): we need production adTag to test this but we have not found reliable resources for it - please share if you have some available

 ### Autoplay support
 This is done by simply calling `loadAds` method on page load (after HTML5 content video player is in DOM and rmp-vast library is loaded and instantiated).
-For muted autoplay (mobile) also add the `muted` attribute on the HTML5 content video player.
-See the test/LinearMutedAutoplaySpec.html file for an example.
+For muted autoplay (iOS, Android, Desktop Chrome 66+ and Desktop Safari 11+) also add the `muted` attribute on the HTML5 content video player.

 ### Fullscreen management
 rmp-vast supports fullscreen for the global player (e.g. content + vast players) but there is an extra layer to add to your application.
 See the app/js/app.js file around line 25 for an example of implementation.